dairyking98/RoboCam-Suite/docs/PREVIEW_PY_README.md

 # Or: python preview.py

 # Load calibration
-# Select "Calibration File" → Load → Select "20241215_143022_new_plate.json" (files prefixed with date/time in format YYYYMMDD_HHMMSS)
+# Select "Calibration File" radio button → Select "20241215_143022_new_plate.json" from dropdown → Click "Load"

 # Home printer
 # Click "Home Printer"

 # Navigate through all wells
-# Click "Next" repeatedly to go through all 48 wells
+# Option 1: Use list view - Click "Next" repeatedly to go through all 48 wells
+# Option 2: Switch to graphical view - See full grid layout, click any well to navigate
 # Verify each well is correctly aligned
 # Note any that need adjustment
 ```